Genius poster

 The inciting incident occurs at 12 minutes when Thomas Wolfe arrives at Perkins' office with an enormous, unwieldy manuscript.
 His passionate, excessive energy disrupts the orderly world.
 Perkins is intrigued despite himself by Wolfe's raw talent..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Perkins commits to editing Wolfe's manuscript and offers him a publishing contract.
+This indicates the protagonist's commitment to Perkins commits to editing Wolfe's manuscript and offers him a publishing contract.
 He chooses to enter this unpredictable creative partnership, knowing it will demand more than his usual reserved approach., moving from reaction to action.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Wolfe accuses Perkins of controlling him and taking credit for his work.
 Their friendship fractures.
 Wolfe leaves for Europe, cutting ties with Perkins.
-The death of their partnership and the realization that genius may be incompatible with collaboration., illustrates the protagonist at their lowest point.
+The death of their partnership and the realization that genius may be incompatible with collaboration., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 News arrives that Thomas Wolfe has died suddenly of tuberculosis in Europe.
 Perkins receives Wolfe's final letter acknowledging their bond and the essential role Perkins played.
 Understanding comes too late., demonstrating the transformation achieved throughout the journey.